thi-ng/umbrella/packages/viz/README.md

 Declarative, functional & multi-format data visualization toolkit based around [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup).

-This package largely started as a port of the visualization module of the Clojure version of [thi.ng/geom](https://github.com/thi-ng/geom/) and is still undergoing major redesigns.
+This package largely started as a port of the visualization module of the Clojure version [thi.ng/geom-clj](https://github.com/thi-ng/geom/) and is still undergoing major redesigns.

 For reference & what to expect (links to the Clojure version):